Monday, March 27, 2017

 What work was done during the project?

-- 431 - Individual Markers were transcribed, measured, assessed and photographed
+- 431 - Individual Markers transcribed, measured, assessed and photographed

 - 104 - 10 x 10 Meter Blocks measured and mapped